Nature will bear the closest inspection. She invites us to lay our eye level with her smallest leaf, and take an insect view of its plain.

 So much in nature goes completely unnoticed until you truly sit down, be still, watch, and listen.
 Most of us are so consumed with getting from point A to point B and marveling at the big grand vistas when we’re outside that we miss all of these tiny, magical moments that truly make nature a gift.

 I’ll only say this about our 13 mile return hike: boy that climb from Diamond Creek all the way back up to Lucky Pass is a beast!
 But as I hiked, I wasn’t really thinking about my legs or how tired they were from these 80 miles in the Pasayten.
-I was immensely relaxed, rejuvenated, and inspired by the wilderness around me.
+I was immensely relaxed, rejuvenated, and inspired by the wilderness and wildlife around me.

 I’ve always believed that the more you look, the more you see.
 And every time I visit the Pasayten it opens all of my senses in a way no other place does.
 This magical land of wildness continually begs me to see more.